Nanosecond machine learning event classification with boosted decision trees in FPGA for high energy physics: Physics performance and FPGA cost

 The LUT and FF dependence on three parameters---maximum depth $D$, $N_\textrm{var}$, and $N_\textrm{bit}$---is shown in figure \ref{fig:resource_nvar}; the dependence on $N_\textrm{final tree}$ is discussed separately below.
 Since both the LUT and FF show similar behavior for a given parameter, it helps to discuss them in pairs.
 The dependence on $D$ is strong because $N_\textrm{bin}$ grows as $2^D$.
 For this operating point, the dependence on $N_\textrm{var}$ is weak with minor variations because it does not directly impact $N_\textrm{bin}$.
 The dependence on $N_\textrm{bit}$ increases until around $6$, then saturates.

 The resource utilization for the \textsc{Bin Engines} are compared for $N_\textrm{final tree}$, which was missing above, and on $N_\textrm{bit}$ in figure \ref{fig:cost_nvar}.
 The plots show that BSBE uses less LUT and FF by a factor of a few compared to LUBE.
-Both BSBE and LUBE shows no depedence on $N_\textrm{final tree}$ within a factor of two.
+Both BSBE and LUBE show no dependence on $N_\textrm{final tree}$ within a factor of two.
 This last feature is because $N_\textrm{final tree}$ does not directly impact $N_\textrm{bin}$.
 The dependence on $N_\textrm{bin}$ is discussed next.

 We also varied the FPGA chip choice, the clock speed, and Vivado version, all of which was discussed with the firmware verification in section \ref{sec:valid}.
 We found the latency to be constant around $10\,\textrm{ns}$ after changing the clock speed.